emanuelefantin/jquery.htmlForm.js/README.md

 console.log(html_string);
 ```

-If you want also the <form> element itself use full:true
+If you want the complete string with the form element itself use full:true as option

 ```javascript
 var html_string = $('#myFormId').htmlForm({full:true});